 - Slice thin and against the grain.
 I repeat.
 Slice thin and against the grain.

-- This marinade would also work wonders in our Coulotte Steak recipe.
+- This marinade would also work wonders in our Coulotte Steak recipe, Smoked Tri Tip or pork belly burnt ends recipe.

 Side Dish Ideas